australmetrics/agricultural-zoning-ml/README.md

 # Pascal Zoning (Agricultural Zoning ML)

 A machine learning–powered system for generating agricultural management zones and optimized sampling points based on spectral‐index analysis.
-Part of the **`pascal-zoning-ml`** repository, this project complies with ISO 42001 (AI Management System Standard).
+Part of the **`pascal-zoning-ml`** repository, this project complies with ISO 42001 (AI Management System Standard)..

 ---